PostHog/posthog.com/contents/handbook/growth/yc-onboarding.md

 ## The YC Deal

-Our YC Deal is as follows:
+Our YC Deal provides the following:

-One year of Enterprise Cloud with up to 10 million events per month *or* a one-year enterprise license if they want to self-host PostHog.
+One free year of PostHog Cloud with up to 10 million events per month *or* a one-year enterprise license if they want to self-host PostHog.

-Companies also get a 50$ gift card to spend on our merch and enterprise support (i.e. a private Slack with our core team members).
+Companies also get a \$50 gift card to spend on our merch and enterprise support (i.e. a private Slack with our core team members).

 For YC W21 companies, we also offer:

 - A choice of Airpods or Allbirds shoes
 - A referral scheme to get more of the above
+    - We will also give more merch (an extra $50 voucher for our store) to the company they refer to us

 > **Note:** Batch-specific deals will be updated here as new batches come along.